 Ricky's father tells him at the motel that he was conceived when he was only 17, putting Ricky's father 18 years older, at most, than Ricky.
 Later that day (in the kitchen), Ricky's father tells Ricky that he is 55 years old, which would make Ricky either 37 or 38.
 When Ricky gets his drivers license, it shows his DOB is 7/16/71 and the date issued is 7/16/02, which would make him only 31.

-At the first race early in the movie when Ricky and Cal are pit crew members, the entire crew has the American flag on their right sleeve displayed backward.
+At the first race when Ricky and Cal are pit crew members, the entire crew has the American flag on their right sleeve displayed backward.
 The US Flag Code calls for the stars to face in the direction of motion, which would be to the right on a right sleeve.

 During Ricky Bobby's first crash, he's shown shifting gears in an effort to catch up to the Frenchman.
 He's wearing Silver shoes with a blue Puma symbol and after the crash, while he's running around "on fire", he's wearing blue shoes with a yellow Puma symbol.

-When Cal is whispering "Shake and Bake" into Girard's ear, you can see a wedding ring on his finger, but at this moment in the movie he is not married.
+When Cal is whispering "Shake and Bake" into Girard's ear, a wedding ring is on his finger, but at this moment he is not married.
 This happens during the fight between Girard and Ricky when Ricky shows up at the track with a broken arm.

 When Reese is trying to get Ricky to 'make friends with the fear', Ricky opens the door to the car and then closes it after seeing the cougar.
 When Reese tells him to get back in the car, the cougar "unlocks" the door by pulling the lock up, though it was already unlocked.